 However, no matter how tempting it may be, don't rush to the airport just yet.
 Depending on where you’re visiting from, you may need to apply for a visa before you can visit Iceland.
 Here’s everything you need to know about entry and visa requirements for this Nordic nation.

 Who doesn't need a visa to visit Iceland?

 Iceland is not in the European Union (EU), but it is part of Schengen, an agreement between 26 countries allowing its nationals to travel visa-free between them.
 The Schengen area covers a lot of countries in mainland Europe with some exceptions.

 Passport holders of a number of countries outside the Schengen area can also travel visa-free to Iceland.
-These countries include Australia, Ireland, Israel, Japan, New Zealand, the UK and the United States, where citizens can stay in Iceland for up to 90 days in a 6-month period.
+These include Australia, Ireland, Israel, Japan, New Zealand, the UK and the United States, whose citizens can stay in Iceland for up to 90 days in a 6-month period.
 You’ll need a valid passport or relevant travel document of at least three months beyond your intended stay.

 What countries need a visa to visit Iceland?